 Wine and Beer Pairing

-Well, since we like to serve this with our Smoked Tomato Bisque, we often pair it with Barbera.
+We like to pair with Barbera.
 You’ll be surprised how well the fruity and acidic wine goes with the buttery, crusty, cheesy hearty sandwich loaded with the tender smoky brisket.
-Sans soup I think the sandwich would be fantastic with an oaked Chardonnay (bring on the buttery oaked wines… more butter da better).
+The sandwich would be fantastic with an oaked Chardonnay (bring on the buttery oaked wines… more butter da better).

 Otherwise a nice Pilsner will do the trick!
 Light and refreshing and perfect way to cut through the richness of these sandwiches (and trust me, these sandwiches are rich!).